hujiawennn/Maze-solver/README.md

 **Project description**:

-In different mazes layout, the Pacman-like agent could find teh shortest path from a given start state while eatin one or dots.
+In different mazes layout, the Pacman-like agent could find the shortest path from a given start state while eating one or dots.
+Four search strategies were implemented:
+- Depth-first search
+- Breadth-first search
+- Greedy best-first search
+- A* search